 On the other hand, with stocks, you have much less of an idea about how much the price will fluctuate or how the dividend payout will change.
 This is why they are seen as the riskiest mainstream asset.

 If you can’t afford to lose much money in a given year (or simply can’t stomach much risk), you should put more of your money into government bonds and investment-grade corporate bonds — in other words, bonds from very stable companies.

 If you could afford to lose more — say, 15% to 30% of your portfolio — in a bad year, and you would feel comfortable with that level of risk, then you could allocate more money to stocks.

 Similar to the difference between a child driving a car and an adult driving a car, there is also risk in the person investing.
-A new stock investor is taking more risk than an experienced stock investor simply because they are less familiar with trading.
+A new stock trader is taking more risk than an experienced stock investor simply because they are less familiar with trading.
 You can reduce this risk by learning about and trying different investment strategies with a small portfolio, then expanding as you gain understanding and expertise in a particular asset type or strategy.
 You can also mitigate your investor risk by putting some or all of your portfolio with a robo-advisor to the work for you while you watch and learn.

-There are several investment account types within which to start investing in stocks or any other regulated type of investment.
+There are several investment account types to start investing in stocks or any other regulated type of investment.

-When you invest outside of certain tax-advantaged retirement accounts, you will owe taxes on the money you make.
+When you invest outside of certain tax-advantaged accounts, you will owe taxes on the money you make, including dividends and gains.
 Qualified dividends and long-term capital gains (investments held a year or longer) are part of your taxable income – but only on 50% of what you make.
 So, if you realized a capital gain of $10,000, you’d only have to add $5,000 of this amount to your taxable income.